rainybean/GettingandCleaningDataCourseProject/README.md

 ### Introduction

-This script loads and cleans the data set Human Activity Recognition Using Smartphones, and it produces a text file of summary statistics from formatted tidy data set as the output.
+This script loads and cleans the data set Human Activity Recognition Using Smartphones, and it produces a text file of means by each measure and each activity for each subject from the processed tidy data set as the output.

 ### Step 1: Merges the training and the test sets to create one data set